hsdoaa/CattleAssigner/README.md

 To run RF with MDA feature selection method, please run RF_mda.py

-The most informative SNPs determined by fixation index (FST) were provided by the first author of this paper from external data source.
+The most informative SNPs determined by fixation index (FST) were provided by the first author of CattleAssigner paper from external data source.